lsst-dm/dmtn-094/index.rst

 To process a request with a capabilities message, a service MUST:

-1. Agree to the definiton of resources issued in the message, mapping them to the system the system (or underlying system) manages
+1. Agree to the definition of resources issued in the message, mapping them to the system the system (or underlying system) manages
 2. Agree to the definition of operations in the message; mapping them to the operations the system (or underlying system) implements